Towards Massive MIMO 2.0: Understanding spatial correlation, interference suppression, and pilot contamination: What is Massive MIMO in this article?

 \begin{definition} A Massive MIMO cellular network consists of: \begin{itemize} \item $L \geq 2$ cells operating according to a synchronous TDD protocol; \item BSs equipped with $M \geq 64$ antennas with fully digital transceiver chains; \item Linear combining and precoding schemes capable of spatially multiplexing $K\geq 8$ UEs per cell; \item More BS antennas than active UEs: $M/K > 1$. \end{itemize} \end{definition}

 This definition is in line with the canonical form of Massive MIMO for sub-6\,GHz bands in \cite{massivemimobook} and includes Marzetta's original setup from \cite{marzetta2010noncooperative} as a special case as $M\to \infty$.
-It is also in line with real-time Massive MIMO testbeds \cite{Chen2017b,Malkowsky2017}, field trials \cite{Liu2017a}, and recent commercial deployments \cite{Sprint2018feb}.
-Note that our definition does not specify a particular frequency range, but only the use of fully digital transceivers, which are currently used in sub-6\,GHz bands and will be used at higher frequencies in the next few years from now \cite{Tawa2018a}.
-We refer the reader to \cite{Adhikary2013,Choi2014a} for alternative MIMO concepts tailored to frequency-division duplex (FDD) mode and to \cite{heath2016overview,7959169} for overviews of MIMO communications with analog or hybrid analog-digital transceivers.
-These research topics are important for mmWave communications, where the channels might contain a sparse set of spatial components and fully digital transceivers will take some more time to develop.
-Nevertheless, they are not considered in this article.
+It is also in line with real-time Massive MIMO testbeds \cite{Chen2017b,Malkowsky2017}, field trials \cite{Liu2017a}, and recent commercial deployments \cite{Sprint2018feb}. {In fact, we selected the ranges $M\geq 64$ and $K \geq 8$ since the existing sub-6\,GHz products have 64 antennas and support multiplexing of 8 streams, while the testbeds support even larger $M$ and $K$.
+These products constitute the first technology generation, which we refer to as Massive MIMO 1.0.} Note that our definition does not specify a particular frequency range, but only the use of fully digital transceivers, which are currently used in sub-6\,GHz bands and will be used at higher frequencies in the next few years from now \cite{Tawa2018a}.
+We refer the reader to \cite{Adhikary2013,Choi2014a} for alternative MIMO concepts tailored to frequency-division duplex (FDD) mode\footnote{ {The conclusions and insights of this paper are valid in the uplink of both TDD and FDD.
+The main challenge with FDD is the estimation/feedback overhead, which becomes prohibitive in mobile scenarios.
+This is why Massive MIMO operates in TDD mode, but if the overhead can be managed, the same conclusion would appear in the downlink of FDD.}} and to \cite{heath2016overview,7959169} for overviews of MIMO communications with analog or hybrid analog-digital transceivers.
+These research topics are important for mmWave communications, where the channels might contain a sparse set of spatial components and fully digital transceivers will take some more time to develop. {Nevertheless, they are outside the scope of this article, which considers TDD and fully digital transceivers that can be used at sub-6\,GHz as well as mmWave bands.}

+{For brevity, we only consider single-antenna UEs, but the results can be readily applied to UEs with multiple antennas by viewing them as virtual UEs that transmit separate signals, representing different data streams \cite[Sec.~1.3]{massivemimobook}.}